Skip to content

 Living Alone After Losing Your Spouse

-One of the hardest adjustments after the loss of a spouse is the silence.
+One of the hardest adjustments is the silence.
 The house that was once full of another person's presence — their footsteps, their voice calling from another room, the sound of them breathing at night — is now quiet in a way that can feel suffocating.

 "For six months, I kept his reading glasses on the nightstand.
 People thought it was unhealthy.
 I thought it was comforting.
 When I was ready, I moved them.
 Not because someone told me to, but because I was ready."